manzonlucas/manzonlucas/README.md

 - 📚 Currently I'm a medic (Facultad de Ciencias Médicas UNR, Argentina).
 Looking forward to get into the tech industry as a frontend developer.

-- 🌎 English level of C2 Proficient, according to the Common European Framework of Reference (CEFR) and 73/100 on the EF Standard English Test (SET) score scale: **https://www.efset.org/cert/YCWEvy**
+- 🌎 English level of C2 Proficient, according to the Common European Framework of Reference (CEFR) with a 73/100 score on the EF Standard English Test (SET) scale: **https://www.efset.org/cert/YCWEvy**

 - 💻 More professional info at: **https://www.linkedin.com/in/manzonlucas**